vcadillog/PPO-Mario-Bros-Tensorflow-2/README.md

 ### About the files of the repository:

 * The Main.py file contains the train and test functions for the model.
+    1. The train function saves the weights of the model every 1000 timesteps, also creates summary files to visualize the change of the average total reward, the average of the x position and the max value of x position.

+    2. The test function loads the weights of the model and test in the selected levels with deterministic actions, the train do stochastic actions to avoid reaching a local optimal; and creates in MP4 videos of how the agent did as many of defined numbers of test was selected.

 * The Common_constants.py file contains all the parameters needed for tune the algorithm, it transfer the parameters across the other files, also calls the Enviroment.py file to create the enviroment.